Create a

 Two elements essential to understanding when identifying and assessing employee skills are the nature of the skill being assessed and the categories or types of skills to be evaluated.
 Consider these when designing a strategy for skills assessment, as they will impact 1) who is being evaluated, 2) when or at what point in the employment relationship the evaluation is made, and 3) why, or for what purpose, the assessment outcomes will be used.

 Defining what to measure is also essential, as it links core skills needed for successful job performance and business needs, and supports a solid foundation for compensation, classification, recruiting, development, programs, frameworks, and HR planning activities.
-It helps identify the methods and tools needed to assess various types of skills.
-It can also be used to support a targeting of essential or differentiating (performance or potential) skills when exhaustive skills data collection methods may be out of reach from a cost, technology, or staff resources standpoint.
-Bringing those purposes together, blending the nature and what to measure yields primary use cases:
+It helps identify the methods and tools needed to assess various skill types.
+It can also be used to support targeting essential or differentiating (performance or potential) skills when exhaustive skills data collection methods may be out of reach due to cost, technology, or staff resource constraints.
+Bringing those purposes together, blending the nature and what to measure, yields primary use cases:

-Potential job skills are innately, naturally occurring or developed strengths created by use and reinforcement during formative years in formal education (K-12, vocational, college, or graduate studies).
-While they certainly can be developed and refined, the ingrained potential to develop those gives the individual a leg up.
+Potential job skills are innate, naturally occurring, or developed strengths created through use and reinforcement during formative years in formal education (K-12, vocational, college, or graduate studies).
+While they can certainly be developed and refined, the ingrained potential to do so gives the individual a leg up.
 They include required skills that apply directly to successful role performance, such as:

-- Mental or behavioral abilities: cognitive ability, verbal reasoning, numerical reasoning, spatial reasoning, mechanical comprehension, situational judgement, abstract reasoning, logical reasoning, etc. They can also incorporate emotional intelligence, compassion, patience, resilience, and resourcefulness.
+• Mental or behavioral abilities: cognitive ability, verbal reasoning, numerical reasoning, spatial reasoning, mechanical comprehension, situational judgment, abstract reasoning, logical reasoning, etc. They can also incorporate emotional intelligence, compassion, patience, resilience, and resourcefulness.

-These are used in identifying future leaders, critical skills role holders, predicting who is best suited for developing needed skills, and those likely to adopt new skills, combined with existing ones, will qualify for emerging or critical roles.
+These are used to identify future leaders, critical skills role holders, and to predict who is best suited to develop needed skills; those likely to adopt new skills, combined with existing ones, will qualify for emerging or critical roles.
 They are often helpful in identifying those who might not be otherwise seen or promoted by their managers, who have the potential to be great leaders, salespeople, product or customer development experts.

 Skill assessment methods

 Employee skills assessment can rely on various options commonly used in assessment processes.
 They range in the strength of providing objective proof of the presence and extent of an individual’s skill in a given area of professional competency.
-Each serves as a potential insight into an employee’s skills and is often used most effectively when combined for multi-source assessment strategies.
-Multiple methods increase the confidence level for decision makers, as a mix of formal, statistically-derived assessments with in-person expert observations takes advantage of the measurable with the “I’m from Missouri, show me” bias that many leaders display and act upon.
+Each serves as a potential insight into an employee’s skills and is often most effective when combined with other sources in multi-source assessment strategies.
+Multiple methods increase confidence for decision makers, as a mix of formal, statistically-derived assessments and in-person expert observations leverages the measurable with the “I’m from Missouri, show me” bias many leaders display and act upon.

 Involves employee self-report, such as on a candidate’s resume, a transfer applicant’s employee profile, a functional or leadership competency model template, an internal skills database response form, or a talent marketplace profile format.